CSEANZ/BotBoiler/README.md

     ...
     var result = await this._qnaMaker.getAnswer(question);
 ```

+Once dialogs are registered on the IOC container, they will be automatially added to the bot.
+Add them to the IOC container by exposing them via [a module](https://github.com/MSFTAuDX/BotBoiler/blob/master/src/dialogs/dialogIndex.ts).

 Unit test using the [Ava](https://github.com/avajs/ava) framework and stub and spy the Bot Framework with [Sinon](http://sinonjs.org/).